botpress/solutions/custom solutions/Timely Greeting/readme.md

 # Timely Greetings

-Enables the bot to dynamically greet the user with "Good Morning/Afternoon/Evening" or any custom greeting based on their time of day.
+Enables the bot to dynamically greet the user with "Good Morning/Afternoon/Evening" or any custom greeting based on the user's time of day.

 **To use:**